vjanagaran/poultryco/docs/plg-cci-frameworks/06_Operational_Playbook.md

 ```
 ✅ Block calendar in advance
 ✅ Decline non-essential meetings
-✅ Batch similar work (all sales calls on Thu)
+✅ Batch similar work (all GTM activities on Tue/Thu)
-✅ Use templates (emails, proposals)
+✅ Use templates (emails, content)
 ✅ Delegate everything else to team
 ```